txtatech/hive-smart-vm/README.md

 This project is also a linux fork of [v86-NodeVM](https://github.com/superdinmc/v86-NodeVM)

-## Please note that nothing is written to the blockchain at this time and this project is still in a viabiliy testing phase.
+## Please note that nothing is written to the blockchain at this time and this project is still in a testing phase.

 # Quick Usage: